Fireblend/AutoDataBasics/README.md

 ### Requirements:
 * A Python **3.6+** environment
 * Selenium (can be installed using ``pip install selenium``)
-* On DataBasics, **[create as many Favorite/Memorized](https://databasics.atlassian.net/wiki/spaces/PG6/pages/526544/Favorites+Timesheet) rows as you will need** to cover your timesheet entries.
-For example, create one for your project, one for vacations, and so on.

 ### Setup:
 * Clone this repository into a dedicated directory (the ``adb.py`` file is really the only thing you need).